KSP-KOS/KOS/doc/source/commands/flight/raw.rst

-    The reason why this trim does nothing and you have to use the pilot trim instead is because KSP only looks at the trim when its part of the *pilot's* own control structure, not an autpilot's control structure.
+    The reason why this trim does nothing and you have to use the pilot trim instead is because KSP only looks at the trim when its part of the *pilot's* own control structure, not an autopilot's control structure.

     *Warning*:
     Setting this value can cause :ref:`:NEUTRAL <SHIP CONTROL NEUTRAL>` to